Luke Wade-Slater: 2022–23 season

+Drogheda United

+Wade-Slater returned to the League of Ireland in July 2023 when he signed for Premier Division club Drogheda United.
+He made his debut as a substitute on 18 August in an FAI Cup tie away to Kerry FC.
+His first start came in a 5–0 loss away to Shamrock Rovers on 22 October.
+Wade-Slater made a further 5 appearances in all competitions as Drogheda finished in 7th place in the league.

+Longford Town

+On 7 December 2023, it was announced that Wade-Slater had signed for League of Ireland First Division side Longford Town for the 2024 season.

 International career

 Wade-Slater appeared regularly for Republic of Ireland at under-17 level, making his debut in February 2015 and earning five caps throughout 2015.
 He was then called up to play for the under-18 team in May 2016, playing three times within the space of a month.